 - 2. The forecasts of the majority of the Policy Board members are constructed as follows: each Policy Board member's forecast takes the form of a point estimate -- namely, the figure to which he or she attaches the highest probability of realization.
 These forecasts are then shown as a range, with the highest figure and the lowest figure excluded.
 The range does not indicate the forecast errors. - 3.
 Individual Policy Board members make their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding future policy.
 Specifically, each Policy Board member makes an assumption about the future path of short- and long-term interest rates based on their market rates, bearing in mind the difference in the outlook for prices between that presented in the Outlook Report and that of market participants. - 4.
 The consumption tax hike scheduled to take place in October 2019 -- to 10 percent -- and the reduced tax rate to be applied to food and beverages -- excluding alcohol and dining-out -- and newspapers are incorporated in the forecasts, but individual Policy Board members make their forecasts of the CPI based on figures excluding the direct effects of the consumption tax hike.
-The forecasts for the CPI for fiscal 2019 that incorporate the direct effects of the consumption tax hike are constructed as follows.
+The forecasts for the CPI for fiscal 2019 and fiscal 2020 that incorporate the direct effects of the consumption tax hike are constructed as follows.
 First, the contribution to prices from the tax hike is mechanically computed on the assumption that the tax increase will be fully passed on for taxable items.
-The CPI will be pushed up by 0.5 percentage point.
+The CPI will be pushed up by 0.5 percentage point for each year.
 Second, this figure is added to the forecasts made by the Policy Board members.
+While it is assumed that the effects of policies concerning the provision of free education will not be reflected in the CPI as statistical treatment of these effects is not yet decided, the effects of such policies are factored in by individual Policy Board members for their forecasts of the real GDP growth rates, based on information available at this point. - 5.
+The CPI (all items less fresh food) for fiscal 2017 is an actual figure.